liuup/DrLLM/README.md

     ```

 # Cite
-If you find our paper/code is useful, please cite our paper.
+If you have any questions, please create a issue or feel free to email liushang221@mails.ucas.ac.cn and if you find our paper/code is useful, please cite our paper.
 ```
 @misc{yin2024drllmpromptenhanceddistributeddenialofservice,
       title={DrLLM: Prompt-Enhanced Distributed Denial-of-Service Resistance Method with Large Language Models},